leanprover-community/blog/posts/simp-made-simple.md

   This is also something we need to capture in the monad we're building: we now want to give the monad access to an extra "context" variable, which will be a term of type `Simp.Context`.
   The astute reader will have noticed that the situation is not quite the same as when we were adding a `Simp.State` state to `MetaM`: while we will often want to change the state during the `simp` call, the context should always be the same.
   In programmer lingo, one might say that the context should be _immutable_.
-  Thus, we should use a different monad transformer called `ReaderT`, which takes as input a "context" type `C` and a monad `m`, and outputs a new monad that has reading access to the context `C`, but _cannot change it_.
+  Thus, we should use a different monad transformer called `ReaderT`, which takes as input a "context" type and a monad, and outputs a new monad that has reading access to the context, but _cannot change it_.

 4) The final monad transformer application: `ReaderT Simp.MethodsRef $ ReaderT Simp.Context $ StateRefT Simp.State MetaM`.
   This outputs a monad that has access to `Simp.Method` (passed via a ref).